Sciebo-RDS/Sciebo-RDS/docs/docs/gettingstarted/index.md

 # Introduction

-Here you will find everything to know to get a complete sciebo RDS installation, which is connected to your storage provider.

-# Preparation
+This walk-through will give you all the necessary steps to get a fully fledged Sciebo RDS instance up and running, including storage provider connection.
+OwnCloud is currently the only supported storage provider, support for Nextcloud is in the works.
+Meanwhile, it is possible to add support for other EFSS systems through your own means, as explained [here](./../documentation/development/contributing/developing-for-efss).

+### Prerequisites

+You will need:

+1. A Kubernetes cluster
+2. An OwnCloud instance
+3. Two different domains

-We need 2 domains: one for describo, our metadata editor, and the main sciebords ui, which will be integrate into your storage provider.
-So first, please create this 2 domains and link them to your kubernetes cluster.
-This 2 domains are needed in all configuration steps.
+The first domain will be used for [Describo](https://github.com/Arkisto-Platform/describo-online), the embedded metadata editor, and the main Sciebo RDS interface, while the other domain will be used to integrate your storage provider.
+Please link the domains to your Kubernetes cluster.
+It is vital that you have two domains, they are required in all configuration steps.
+The domains have to be root level, sub domains are not supported.